LispCookbook/cl-cookbook/process.md

 ### Useful functions

-Here is a summarised list of the functions, macros and global variables used in the examples along with some extras:
+Here is a summarized list of the functions, macros and global variables used in the examples along with some extras:

 -    `(member :thread-support *features*)` (check thread support)